li9i/ros2-utils/ros2_ws/src/apriltag_hitch_estimation/README.md

 # `apriltag_hitch_estimation`

-Estimate the 6DOF transform between a RGB camera and an array of April tags, or that between a mobile base and a cart hitched to the base.
+Estimate the 6DOF transform between a RGB camera and an array of April tags.
+Use case: estimate the transform between a mobile base and a cart hitched to the base.

 Set your specific frames, topic, params, etc in `config/params.yaml`.
 Then inspect launchers in `launch/`.